 Graduate Admission Status

 Applicants for graduate degrees are considered for admission and, if admitted, classified in one of four categories: Unconditional Admission, Provisional Admission, Conditional Admission and Non-Degree Admission.
 Successful applicants are notified of their classification at the time of admission.
-Please note that all graduate programs reserve the right to note more stringent admission guidelines and earlier deadlines than Graduate Studies and Research.
+Please note that all graduate programs reserve the right to note more stringent admission guidelines and earlier deadlines than Graduate, Adult and Extended Studies.
 It is therefore advisable to discuss program requirements with the program director prior to submission of application materials.
-Complete applications are reviewed and evaluated by the respective Department, which recommends action to the Dean of Graduate Studies and Research.
+Complete applications are reviewed and evaluated by the respective Department, which recommends action to the Dean of Graduate, Adult and Extended Studies.
 The Dean of Graduate, Adult and Extended Studies reviews all recommendations along with application materials; renders an admission decision and extends an offer of admission to the applicant.